ovaleanu/kubernetes/docs/k8s_lab.md

 ### Multitenancy

-You will combine exercise 4 and exercise 5 demonstrating multitennacy in Contrail.
-In K8s namesapces coreponds to tenants.
+You will combine exercise 4 and exercise 5 demonstrating multitenacy in Contrail.
+In K8s namespaces coreponds to tenants.
 You will create in the isolated namespaces `dev-isolated` and `qa-isolated` a virtual network with the same name and the same ip range.
 The namespaces `dev-isolated` and `qa-isolated` are two different tenants.

 ```
 $ cd../exercise6